okyksl/CHEERS-challenge/index.md

 ## <a name="section-background-nlp"></a>How can NLP help in humanitarian crises?

-The day-to-day workload of DEEP is mainly based on manual tagging of the experts, especialized in the humanitarian domain.
+The day-to-day workload of DEEP is mainly based on manual tagging of the experts, specialized in the humanitarian domain.
 The experts have extensive domain knowledge to understand how to use the analytical framework with its different taxonomies in order to assign the right labels to the right text snippets.
-Below, you can see the interface of the DFS/IMMAP analytical framework, where the experts are asked to assign approperiate classes to a selected snippet of text.
+Below, you can see the interface of the DFS/IMMAP analytical framework, where the experts are asked to assign appropriate classes to a selected snippet of text.

 <center><img src="resources/analytical_framework.png" alt="Analytical Framework" width="400"/></center>

-This process of selecting informative text excerpts from documents, and assigning approperiate tags is highly laborious and time consuming, while time is a decicive factor during humanitarian crises.
+This process of selecting informative text excerpts from documents, and assigning appropriate tags is highly laborious and time consuming, while time is a decisive factor during humanitarian crises.
 The innovation of the DEEP relies upon leveraging recent advances in NLP to automate this process to assist experts to do what they are best at.

 # <a name="section-cheers"></a> CHEERS Challenge